skip to main

 Project History

-The congestion and safety needs on U.S. 15-501 and U.S. 1 were identified in 2011 as part of the Moore County Comprehensive Transportation Plan.
-The process involved nearly 500 members of the public, who provided detailed input about five focus areas in Moore County, including the U.S. 1 corridor through Southern Pines and Aberdeen.
+The traffic congestion and safety needs on U.S. 15-501 and U.S. 1 were identified in 2011 as part of the Moore County Comprehensive Transportation Plan.
+The process involved nearly 500 members of the public, who provided detailed input about five focus areas in Moore County, including the subject corridors.

 Based on input from the 2011 meetings, as well as safety and congestion concerns, North Carolina and local agencies in 2015 prioritized the U.S. 15-501 and U.S. 1 corridors for state funding.

-Following coordination with the town of Aberdeen, NCDOT segmented the U.S. 1 corridor into two phases.
-Construction of the section south of Knight Street will be delayed until 2027.
-The section north of Knight Street will move forward, with construction scheduled to begin in 2024.
+Following coordination with the town of Aberdeen, the N.C.
+Department of Transportation segmented the U.S. 1 corridor into two phases.
+Construction of the section south of Knight Street ( U-5815A) will be delayed until 2027.
+The section north of Knight Street ( U-5815B) will move forward, with construction scheduled to begin in 2024.

 Traffic Analysis

-The studies found that after 2035 on U.S. 1, and after 2040 on U.S. 15-501, the levels of service would degrade due to increased congestion.
-At that point, a six-lane Synchronized Street would be needed to handle traffic volumes, unless another alternative is identified.
+The studies found that after 2035 on U.S. 1, and after 2040 on U.S. 15-501, traffic would increase considerably due to increased congestion.
+At that point, a six-lane synchronized street would be needed to handle traffic volumes, unless another alternative is identified.

 Crash Rates